-For a bit of history on the cajun triangle read the piece below by Louisiana Voices
+For a bit of history on the cajun triangle, read the piece below by Louisiana Voices:

-'Tit-fer --the Louisiana French name for a triangle a simple instrument often used to provide rhythm in a Cajun band. 'tit derives from the French word "petit" meaning little; fer means iron in French.
-A traditional 'tit-fer is made from a tine of an old-fashioned hay rake fabricated and tempered by a blacksmith to produce its musical quality.
-It is also seen as t-fer ti-fer or tee fer with or without capitals or apostrophes.
+'Tit-fer - the Louisiana French name for a triangle, a simple instrument often used to provide rhythm in a Cajun band. 'tit derives from the French word "petit" meaning little; fer means iron in French.
+A traditional 'tit-fer is made from a tine of an old-fashioned hay rake, fabricated and tempered by a blacksmith to produce its musical quality.
+It is also seen as t-fer, ti-fer, or tee fer, with or without capitals or apostrophes.

-The triangle measures approximately 1-1/2" wide and 1-3/8" in length.
-The wand measures approximately 1/8" in width and 1-1/4" in length.
+The triangle measures approximately 1-1/2" wide and 1-3/8" tall.
+The wand measures approximately 1/8" wide and 1-1/4" tall.

 Each piece varies slightly due to its handmade nature.